 - “There is tremendous need for the type of understanding Gloucester House offers."

 Many people ask where the children go on to after being at Gloucester House:

-- around 50% returning to mainstream and special day schools for learning following placement at Gloucester House.
+51% return to mainstream or special day schools for learning following placement at Gloucester House.

 We believe that Gloucester House continues to demonstrate its willingness and capacity to respond to the economic climate and to service users and commissioners feedback.
 We strive to continue to develop a cost efficient and responsive service which at its core is child and family centred.